UWC2-PYTHON/ProgrammingInPython/source/modules/Async.rst

 Event Loops
 -----------

 Asynchronous programming is not new -- it is the key component of traditional desktop Graphical User Interface Programs.
-The GUI version is often referred to as "event-driven" development:
+The GUI version is often referred to as "event-driven" development.

 You write "event handlers" that respond to particular events in the GUI: moving the mouse, clicking on a button, etc.